What to expect at the Gung Haggis Fat Choy 2007 Dinner

 dragon boat racing – or come join our teams!

-are seated, and after the Piping in of the musicians and
+are seated, and the Piping in of the musicians and

-good welcome to our guests, only then will the first appetizers
+a good welcome to our guests, only then will the dinner courses

 From then on… a new dish will appear every 10 to 15 minutes –